Bastille Day History

 Bastille Day Facts & Quotes

-- The theme for Bastille Day in Paris for 2015 was Paris welcomes the world
+- The theme for Bastille Day in Paris for 2017 was Operational together.

 - The French Revolution was brought about partially due to the unequal class system found in France during the late 1700s.
 The Catholic clergy held the highest position, next came Louis XVI and his court, and lastly were the general population.
 Without the benefit of being born into a higher class, the general population had almost no hope of every bettering their station in life.